What is EV/EBITDA?

 The EV/EBITDA Multiple compares the total value of a company’s operations (EV) relative to its earnings before interest, taxes, depreciation, and amortization (EBITDA).
-The EV / EBITDA multiple is frequently used in relative valuation to compare across companies in the same (or similar) sector.

-The EV/EBITDA multiple answers the question of, “For each dollar of EBITDA generated by a company, how much are investors currently willing to pay?”
+Conceptually, the EV/EBITDA multiple answers the question, “For each dollar of EBITDA generated by a company, how much are investors currently willing to pay?”

 At their simplest, the two metrics can be calculated using the following formulas:

-Generally, the lower the EV-to-EBITDA ratio, the more attractive the company may be as a potential investment.
-A low EV-to-EBITDA ratio could signal that a stock is potentially undervalued.
+Generally, the lower the EV to EBITDA ratio, the more attractive the company may be as a potential investment.

-However, there are no set rules on what determines a low or high EV/EBITDA valuation multiple because the answer is contingent on the industry that the target company (i.e. the business being valued) operates within.
+However, there are no set rules on what determines a low or high EV/EBITDA valuation multiple because the answer is contingent on the industry that the target company operates within.

 Therefore, interpretations of valuation multiples are all relative and require more in-depth analyses before making a subjective decision on whether a company is undervalued, fairly valued, or overvalued.

-Additionally, for that reason, comparisons of a company’s EV / EBITDA multiple should only be made amongst companies that share similar characteristics and operate in similar industries.
+Additionally, for that reason, comparisons of a company’s EV to EBITDA multiple should only be made among companies that share similar characteristics and operate in similar industries.